Historic Amazon Union Vote Count Begins This Week For Alabama Warehouse

 On Tuesday, federal labor authorities will begin tallying the votes — a process that could take a few days.
 Regardless of the outcome, Amazon or the union are expected to pursue legal challenges.

-The vote count will start with a web stream where observers from Amazon and the union will be able to watch as National Labor Relations Board officials call out each voter's name.
-The two sides will have an opportunity to raise objections over the eligibility of each ballot.
-Afterward, on a separate web stream open to the media, the NLRB representatives will count the yes and no ballots by hand.
+The vote count will start with a video stream where observers from Amazon and the union will be able to watch as National Labor Relations Board officials call out each voter's name.
+The two sides will have an opportunity to raise objections over the eligibility of each ballot, without opening them.
+Afterward, on a separate video stream open to the media, the NLRB representatives will tally yes and no votes by counting anonymous ballots by hand.

 "We don't believe the RWDSU represents the majority of our employees' views," Amazon has said in its statements, touting its pay and benefits.
 "Our employees choose to work at Amazon because we offer some of the best jobs available everywhere we hire."

-Note: A previous version of this story incorrectly referred to Danny Glover as Donny.